betloreilly/opensearch/opensearch_workshop_final.md

 # OpenSearch Advanced Workshop: E-commerce Scenario

 This workshop walks you through building a real e‑commerce search system with OpenSearch.
-We’ll work with a practical dataset, tune relevance so good results float to the top, and put everything on a dashboard.
-No fluff—just the pieces you actually need to run this in the real world.
+We’ll work with a practical dataset, tune relevance so good results float to the top.

 ---